Pauan/rust-signals/README.md

 Or if you call `my_vec.insert(3, 10)`, then the closure will be called with `VecDiff::InsertAt { index: 3, value: 10 }`

 This allows you to very efficiently update based only on that specific change.

 For example, if you are automatically saving the `MutableVec` to a database whenever it changes, you don't need to save the entire `MutableVec` when it changes, you only need to save the individual change.
-This means that updates are often constant time, no matter how big the `MutableVec` is.
+This means that it will often be constant time, no matter how big the `MutableVec` is.

 ----

-Unlike `Mutable` and `Signal`, it is guaranteed that the closure will be called with every single change: it will never "skip" a change, and the changes will always be in the correct order.
+Unlike `Mutable` and `Signal`, it is guaranteed that the `SignalVec` will never skip a change, and the changes will always be in the correct order.

 This is because it is notifying with the difference between the old `Vec` and the new `Vec`, so it is very important that it is in the correct order, and that it doesn't skip anything!

+That does mean that `MutableVec` needs to maintain a queue of changes, so this has a minor performance cost.

+But because it's so efficient to update based upon the difference between the old and new `Vec`, it's still often faster to use `MutableVec<A>` rather than `Mutable<Vec<A>>`, even with the extra performance overhead.

+In addition, even though `MutableVec` needs to maintain a queue, `SignalVec` does ***not***, so it's quite efficient.

-However, if you call a `MutableVec` method which doesn't *actually* make any changes, then it will not notify at all:
+Even though it does not skip changes, if you call a `MutableVec` method which doesn't *actually* make any changes, then it will not notify at all:

 ```rust
 my_vec.retain(|_| { true });
 ```

-The `MutableVec::retain` method is the same as `Vec::retain`: it calls the `|_| { true }` closure with each value in the `MutableVec`, and if the closure returns `false` it then removes the value from the `MutableVec`.
+The `MutableVec::retain` method is the same as [`Vec::retain`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.retain): it calls the `|_| { true }` closure with each value in the `MutableVec`, and if the closure returns `false` it then removes the value from the `MutableVec`.

 But in the above example, it never returns `false`, so it never removes anything, so it doesn't notify.